pytroll/pytroll/web/source/index.rst

 * mipp_ for reading weather satellite data
 * mpop_ for processing weather satellite data
 * python-bufr_ for reading bufr files
-* pycoast_ for putting coast lines on an image
+* pycoast_ for putting coastlines, borders and rivers on an image

-Some more packages are in the process of being developped (you're very welcome to have a look and give us a hand):

 * pyorbital_ for computing satellite orbital parameters and reading TLE's

+Some more packages are in the process of being developed (you're very welcome to have a look and give us a hand):

 * python-geotiepoints_ for interpolating (and extrapolation) geographic tiepoints
 * posttroll_ for a higher-level messaging library for pytroll
+* pykdtree_ for really fast nearest neighbour search

 .. _DMI: http://www.dmi.dk
 .. _SMHI: http://www.smhi.se